 Please note: All personal information relating to the athlete is redacted by UKAD prior to sending the application to the TUE Committee for review.

-An athlete may be granted a TUE if (and only if) they can show, by balance of probability that each of the following conditions are met:
+An athlete may be granted a TUE if (and only if) they can show, on the balance of probabilities that each of the following conditions are met:

-The prohibited substance or prohibited method in question is needed to treat a diagnosed medical condition, or as part of a necessary diagnostic investigation, supported by relevant clinical evidence.
+The prohibited substance or prohibited method in question is needed to treat a diagnosed medical condition supported by relevant clinical evidence.

-- The therapeutic use of the prohibited substance or prohibited method will not, on the balance of probabilities, produce any additional enhancement of performance beyond what might be anticipated by a return to the athlete’s normal state of health following the treatment of the medical condition.
+The therapeutic use of the prohibited substance or prohibited method will not produce any additional enhancement of performance beyond what might be anticipated by a return to the athlete’s normal state of health following the treatment of the medical condition.

 The necessity for the use of the prohibited substance or prohibited method is not a consequence, wholly or in part, of the prior use (without a TUE) of a substance or method which was prohibited at the time of such use.

-Upon expiry of this TUE, it is the athlete’s responsibility to submit a new application form and requested supporting medical evidence to renew their TUE.
+Upon expiry of this TUE, it is the athlete’s responsibility to submit a new application form and up to date supporting medical evidence to renew their TUE.

 If an athlete is selected to compete at an international level, then the TUE granted by UKAD will not be valid for these purposes unless it is first recognised by the relevant IF or Major Event Organisation.
 The athlete can contact UKAD if they require any support through this recognition process.